“Go to Catherine Palace,” they said. “It’ll be fun,” they said…

 I waited at the platform, my fate resting in that man’s big scary hands.
 All of this pressure was exhausting, and I decided to reward myself with a pastry from one of the little snack kiosks on the platform.
 I had no idea what anything was, so I pointed to one that looked like it was filled with some kind of flavoured cream.
 About 30 minutes later the train arrived, and I cautiously boarded.
 For the first 15 minutes of the journey, the only other people in the carriages were large groups of men from the Russian army and I started wondering if I was going to war instead of going to Catherine Palace.
 I decided that if I was going to die in battle, I may as well eat my last meal… some kind of pastry filled with some kind of cream.
 But, per usual, Russia had other plans for me.
 I took one big bite of the pastry and immediately realised this was categorically not a pastry filled with cream.
 This….was… a pastry… filled… with… MASHED POTATOES.
 Cold mashed potatoes.
 In sweet pastry.
 Russia: 1, Courtney: nil.

 Needless to say, the pastry went unfinished.
 I was tired and I was hungry, but I was going to survive because we pulled into the next station and the Russian army disembarked.
 I was not going to war after all.
-In place of the militia, the carriage was now teeming with Russian families and one very large man, wearing silver hoop earrings, who was relentlessly trying to sell everyone on the train plastic butterflies.
+In place of the militia, the carriage was now teeming with Russian families and one very large man, wearing gold hoop earrings, who was relentlessly trying to sell everyone on the train plastic butterflies.
 Honestly, I couldn’t make this shit up if I tried.
 To my surprise, I appeared to be the person on the train least interested in purchasing a plastic butterfly.
-By the time we made it to Pushkin, the man in silver hoop earrings had sold them all.
+By the time we made it to Pushkin, the man in gold hoop earrings had sold them all.

 Once you’ve arrived in Pushkin, with or without a plastic butterfly, you’ll want to exit the train station and look out for either the 371 or 382 bus.
 Pretty much every single person getting on these buses will also be going to Catherine Palace, so just get off when everyone else does.
 You’ll be dropped off in front of the Catherine Park, and you can buy your park only or park + palace tickets at the gate.
 The palace is just through the gates on the right hand side.